giannetti/TEI-Close-Reading/readme.md

 + Inside the opening `ref` tag, in **target**, put the link to the website where you got the information to assess this claim.
 + Double-check that your `p` or `quote` and `ref` elements are enclosed in a pair of opening and closing `note` tags.

 **Where to find these external sources for editorial annotations?
 If it is a definition or gloss that you seek, try the [Oxford English Dictionary](https://login.proxy.libraries.rutgers.edu/login?url=http://www.oed.com/).
 If it is further detail on an event the sender alludes to in the text of the letter, search for Silvers's supplementary material on that alumnus in [RUcore](https://rucore.libraries.rutgers.edu/).
-You may also try a Google search, although be aware that the information you find will vary in terms of its reliability.**
+In second order of preference, try searching for news articles about the event in [ProQuest Historical Newspapers](https://www.libraries.rutgers.edu/indexes/proquest_historical_newspapers).
+As a last resort, you may try a Google search, although be aware that the information you find will vary in terms of its reliability.**

 **How should you cite these sources?
 Follow the conventions for citing web resources as a footnote/endnote in Chicago Style.
-Guidelines at <https://owl.english.purdue.edu/owl/resource/717/05/>.**
+Guidelines at <https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/web_sources.html>.**

 When you are happy with your work, hit cntl+s (PC) or command+s (Mac) to save your work.